 Currently Printed Textiles is her main focus.
 Using her original works, she develops them into digital files.
 A British based fabric printing company is then assigned to print the designs on her favoured cloth.
 Visit her galleries and shop to observe her ranges of Scarves, Lady-Chiefs, Pocket Squares and jewellery.

 As a practitioner she sees this as a crucial move forward; “one off” art can now be available for a wider audience to view and collect.
 Coupled with this, the fabric she prints serves as a durable catalogue of her design highlights.

-Similar necklaces and brooches are made in Harris Tweed and Liberty Print fabric, focusing primarily on the ingenuity of British design.
+Similar necklaces and brooches can be made in Harris Tweed and Liberty Print fabric, focusing primarily on the ingenuity of British design.

-She hopes in time to develop this area of her work into larger printed textiles, encompassing scarves and home furnishings.
+She hopes in time to develop this area of her work into larger printed textiles, encompassing home furnishings.

 Ailish welcomes commissions, teaching and lecturing opportunities; please get in touch via her contact information.

 Read more about Ailish via the following links:

 http://www.mrxstitch.com/little-sew-sew/ (search through this website for more examples of my writing)